-4. Repeatable Execution Constraints for out-of-ORDER (RECORDER)
+4. REPEATABLE EXECUTION CONSTRAINTS FOR OUT-OF-ORDER (RECORDER)

-RECORDER defines a strict set of constraints that guarantee a single input-independent execution schedule on an out-of-order pipeline.
-If these constraints are met, simulation with arbitrary (random) inputs can be used to derive the execution schedule.
+RECORDER enables analysis of multiple control-flow paths on a complex out-of-order pipeline.
+The key realization is that multiple control-flow paths can be analyzed for an out-of-order pipeline if we can somehow guarantee a single input-independent execution schedule.
+Accordingly, RECORDER defines a strict set of constraints that guarantee a single input-independent execution schedule on an out-of-order pipeline.
+If these constraints are met, simulation with an arbitrary (random) input set can be used to derive the execution schedule.